 - Average rainfall in June: 60 mm;

 July is the second summer month is Prague.
 This is the middle of summer, therefore the Old Town is boiling.
 That is why, on every corner they sell cold drinks, hats, ice-cream and beer.
 Walking around the city centre during the day can be quite dangerous for people with blood pressure and heart diseases.
 Therefore I strongly recommend having a look at the best possible way of comfortable discovery of summer Prague, which is private early morning Prague tours.

 Weather in July

-Speaking about temperatures in July in Prague I need to say that recent years it has extremely hot.
+Speaking about temperature in July in Prague I need to say that recent years it is extremely hot.
 Believe me or not, but there were several weeks of +35 Celsius with no rain and almost no wind.
-After this local authorities decided to improve public transport system and introduced new trams with air conditioners.
+After that local authorities decided to improve public transport system and introduced new trams with air conditioners.
 So make sure you have a hat and a cold beer place in your head.

 What to wear in July in Prague?

 Well, this is quite a question, because July heat in Prague makes people dress really easy, thus putting more skin at the sun.
 That is why make sure to pack at home or buy in a local shop sunscreen and sun glasses.
 It is always better to avoid rather than cure, because Prague sun is really strong and hot.